cjoakim/azure-cosmosdb-hackathon/design.md

 ## Example 2 - Online Retail

-The conceptual objects are: Order, LineItem, Delivery, Customer, Location
+The conceptual objects are: Order, LineItem, Delivery, Customer

 How would you design this in CosmosDB?